t-sibiraj/SC2002_BTO_PROJECT/README.md

 # SC2002_BTO_PROJECT

-### Go to the root directory of the project and run the foloowing commnads
+### Go to the root directory of the project and run the following commnads
 ``` bash
 clear
 javac -d out MainApp.java */*.java */*/*.java
 ```

-### WE WILL BE SAVING ALL THE COMPILED CODE INSIDE THE OUT DIRECTORY
+#### WE WILL BE SAVING ALL THE COMPILED CODE INSIDE THE OUT DIRECTORY
-## SO CD TO THE DIR AFTER COMPILATION TO RUN THE PROGRAM
+#### SO CD TO THE DIR AFTER COMPILATION TO RUN THE PROGRAM

 # If compilation succeeds run the following commands
 ```